narehart/stylex-monorepo/README.md

 ## Development

+### Setup

 1. Clone the repository.
 2. Run `npm i` to install dependencies.

+### Design System

+1. Run `npm run storybook --workspace=@monorepo/design-system` to start the storybook development server.
+2. Make changes.
-3. Run `npm run build --workspace=@monorepo/design-system` to build the deisgn system.
+3. Run `npm run build --workspace=@monorepo/design-system` to compile the design system for use in apps.

+### Web App

-4. Use `npm run dev --workspace=web` to start the web app development server.
+1. Use `npm run dev --workspace=web` to start the web app development server.

 ## Contributing